marat-rkh/MergeHull/README.md

 Dependencies: Qt, Boost, "gcc --version >= 4.6".

-To build on linux: execute build.sh
+To build on linux: execute build.sh (with 'bash build.sh')

 On other platforms, please, build manually with:

 cd visualization

-qmake
+qmake &&
-make
+make &&
-cd ..
+cd .. &&
-qmake
+qmake &&
 make